Lullaby (The Cure song): Critical reception

-Upon the release, a reviewer from Music & Media wrote, "Those of you who feared the worst for the Cure's artistic future after 1986's "Why Can't I Be You?" and "Hot Hot Hot", can stop worrying.
+Upon the release, a reviewer from Music & Media wrote, "Those of you who feared the worst for the Cure's artistic future after 1986's 'Why Can't I Be You?' and 'Hot Hot Hot', can stop worrying.
 Their new single is serious pop music at its best.
 The backing is a strong, infectious rhythm with subtle plucked violins and sweeping strings, completed by Robert Smith's whispering voice.
 Although this is not the easiest record to programme it has already become many European DJs' favourite."
-Jerry Smith from Music Week felt the Cure "are back in superb form with en envelopin marshmallow of a track, exuding atmosphere with soaring strings and breathy vocals.
+Jerry Smith from Music Week felt the Cure "are back in superb form with an enveloping marshmallow of a track, exuding atmosphere with soaring strings and breathy vocals.
 Sure to make a big impression on the charts and heighten anticipation for their new album, Disintegration."
 In their review of the album, People Magazine noted that the group "perks up sporadically" on songs like "Lullaby".

 Retrospective response

-In an 2019 retrospective review, Rayna Khaitan from Albumism wrote, "The thrillingly creepy "Lullaby" recalls a familiar sense of claustrophobia prevalent in the Cure's canon, only this time more than others, Smith seems a little intoxicated with the idea of surrender."
+In a 2019 retrospective review, Rayna Khaitan from Albumism wrote, "The thrillingly creepy "Lullaby" recalls a familiar sense of claustrophobia prevalent in the Cure's canon, only this time more than others, Smith seems a little intoxicated with the idea of surrender."
 Stephen Thomas Erlewine from AllMusic described the song as "eerie" and "string-laced".
 Another editor, Ned Raggett, stated that "Smith's detailing of the spiderman coming along to envelope [sic] and devour is classically Cure, while the tight, haunted-house vibe of the song is another winner."